Updated: Nov 29, 2021

 If you're skeptical about putting oil on your face at all because you're afraid it will cause your skin to go all greasy, allow me to dissuade your fears.
 Pumpkin seed oil is a lightweight oil that contains essential fatty acids (EFA's) that regulate and balance moisture in the skin, preventing dryness but discouraging it from crossing that line into the greasy territory.
 Pumpkin seed oil specifically has a low comedogenic rating which means it's not the type of oil that will clog pores.
 In fact, your face has a natural layer of fatty lipids essential to its health, and dermatologists recommend against disrupting this lipid layer with frequent face washing because it can actually cause breakouts by encouraging the production of pore-clogging sebum.
 (1)

-For that reason, it's a good idea to keep the face hydrated to avoid an uncontrolled sebum cycle, and because of its high EFA content and plethora of skin rejuvenating vitamins and minerals, pumpkin seed oil is the obvious choice for the job.
+For that reason, it's a good idea to keep the face hydrated naturally to avoid an uncontrolled sebum cycle, and because of its high EFA content and plethora of skin rejuvenating vitamins and minerals, pumpkin seed oil is the obvious choice for the job.

-On top of its ability to balance and moisturize, the anti-inflammatory properties of pumpkin seed oil can help decrease redness caused by acne.
+On top of its ability to balance and moisturize, the anti-inflammatory properties of pumpkin seed oil can help decrease the redness caused by acne.
 It also has wound-healing capabilities which lend a hand in repairing lesions.
 (2) Studies have found drastic reductions in overall acne lesion counts when using pumpkin seed oil over a prolonged period of 1-2 months, as seen above.
 (3)